With the release of H.M.D. risin 8 core C.P.I. use, we put together the best bang for the buck.

 One of the most asked questions was if our rise and build can be turned into a Hakon Tosh.
-And the answer is no. The main reason is Apple never uses a named processor, so it’s not officially supported by Mac OS.
+And the answer is no. The main reason is Apple never uses a named processor, so Mac OS does not officially support it.

-Yes, there are a few people gotten them to work, but it’s unreliable and very difficult to do.
+Yes, few people got them to work, but it’s unreliable and tough to do.

-Windows Editing P.c Now Arisan Build was an overclocked in our hack and Tausche is so since that’s not fair.
-We spent some time tweaking it and got a clock from 3.4 all the way up to four gigahertz, which resulted in a 12 percent boost in Sydney bench scores.
+Windows Editing P.c Now Arisan Build was overclocked in our hack, and Tausche is so since that’s not fair.
+So we spent some time tweaking it and got a clock from 3.4 up to four gigahertz,

-Premier only received a 5 percent boost since its poor optimization only uses 50 to 60 percent of the C.P.U, compared to 75 percent with our Hakon dush build overclocked at 4.5 gigahertz.
+Premier only received a 5 % boost since its poor optimization only uses 50 to 60 percent of the C.P.U., compared to 75 percent with our Hakon dush build overclocked at 4.5 gigahertz.

-Before we get into the benchmarks, I wanted to give a big shout out to all the patrons who support us and make an article like this possible a thank you to them, we created an almost one and a half hour detailed step by step build guide for this B.S., starting from the parts in boxes all the way to Windows and driver installation.
+Before we get into the benchmarks, I wanted to give a big shout-out to all the patrons who support us and make an article like this possible a thank you to them.
+We created an almost one-and-a-half-hour detailed step-by-step build guide for this B.S., starting from the parts in boxes to Windows and driver installation.

-That video is available on our patrie on page.
-So if you enjoy our channel and want to support feature article, consider supporting us and getting all the bonuses of being a patron.
+That video is available on our patrie on-page.
+So if you enjoy our channel and want to support feature supporting us and getting all the bonuses

-We’ll leave a link in the description along with the full parts list for our build starting off.
+We’ll leave a link in the description along with the complete parts list for our build starting.

-We’re going to take a look at Cinna Bench, which is gonna show us the full rendering potential of each c.p.u.
+We’re going to take a look at Cinna Bench, which will show us the full rendering potential of each c.p.u.
 Our rise and build come out 77 percent faster than our Hokkien Tausche, but it’ll be up to the editing programs to make use of this power.

-We’ll start off with premier pro on both systems, rendering a five minute ten ADP clip 2 Lutts and film Green Applied.
+We’ll start with a premier pro on both systems, rendering a 5-minute ten A.D.P. clip 2 Lutts and film Green Applied.

-The rise and build is about 32 percent faster.
-Running the same tests in Fourcade shows a 22 percent improvement.
-Moving onto the toughest task is for 4key clips in Afwerki project, each with two Lutsen film gain applied and to close being reversed.
+The rise and build are about 32 percent faster.
+Running the same tests in Fourcade shows a 22 % improvement.
+The toughest task is for 4key clips in the Afwerki project, each with two Lutsen film gains applied and to close being reversed.

-The rise in shows a 38 percent improvement.
-Now most editors don’t go through the hassle of setting a hack and Tausche to use premiere.
+The rise shows a 38 % improvement.
+So now, most editors don’t go through the hassle

-They do it to use final cut, which is a much more efficient program.
+They do it to use the final cut, which is a much more efficient program.

-So next, we’ll take a look at a premiere on Ryazan versus the final cut on our Hakon Tosh.
+So next, we’ll take a look at a premiere on Ryazan v.s the final cut on our Hakon Tosh.
 Now, before I show you the numbers, I have to mention quick sync.

-The reason why Apple computers render video so fast with final cut is the use of Intel’s Quixey chip that separates the rendering from encoding.
-This makes exporting really fast, which is nice, but it doesn’t improve your timeline editing experience.
+Apple computers render video so fast with the final cut is the use of Intel’s Quixey chip that separates the rendering from encoding.
+This makes exporting fast, which is nice, but it doesn’t improve your timeline editing experience.

-The numbers I’ll be quoting are without quick sync because unlike a real Mac using quick sync on a hack and Tosh makes it less reliable.
+The numbers I’ll be quoting are without quick sync because unlike a real Mac using fast sync on a hack and Tosh makes it less reliable.

 So in a business environment, we don’t use it, but I will list it below so you guys can check out those numbers.

-That was without quick so if you missed the numbers you can wash that part again.
+That was without quick, so if you missed the numbers, you could wash that part again.

 But like I mentioned, we don’t use Quix ink on our Hakon Tosh timeline’s moon.
-This both systems can playback full resolution Fourcade with a few effects if you stabilize footage.
+So this both systems can full playback resolution Fourcade with a few effects if you stabilize footage.

-This isn’t because of rising but premier pros inefficiencies where it only uses about 10 percent of the processor and none of the graphics card compared to final cut, which maxes out both the C.P.U and g.P you resulting in very fast speeds.
+This isn’t because of rising but premier pros inefficiencies.
+It only uses about 10 percent of the processor and none of the graphics cards than the final cut, which maxes out both the C.P.U. and g.P you resulting in breakneck speeds.

-So in conclusion, I’m really impressed with risin four thousand dollars.
-You’re getting a system with eight cores running at four gigahertz and this is really helping premier pro to be fast.
-We’re faster in some tests compared to a hack and tausche where they usually were behind it.
-Both systems we’re using for course.
+So in conclusion, I’m impressed with risin four thousand dollars.
+You’re getting a system with eight cores running at four gigahertz, and this is helping premier probe fast.
+We’re more quickly in some tests than a hack and tausche where they usually were behind it—both systems we’re using, for the course.

-This is great for video editors since a majority use a premier pro.
+This is great for video editors since most persons use a premier pro.

-And if Adobe finally steps up and starts to optimize their system to use more than 50 to 60 percent of this processor, it’s gonna be even better if you haven’t seen our full rise in video.
+And if Adobe finally steps up and starts to optimize their system to use more than 50 to 60 percent of this processor, it’s going to be even better if you haven’t seen our total rise in the article.
 Definitely.

 Check that out.
-We’ll have a card up above and a link in the article description, along with a full parts list to the system and a link patron page.
+We’ll have a card up above and a link in the article description, along with a complete parts list to the system and a link patron page.

-Weaken, support us for a few bucks a month get access to the step by step build guide along with other bonuses.
-We definitely appreciate support and that’s what makes article like this possible.
+Weaken, support us for a few bucks for 1 month get access to the step-by-step build guide along with other bonuses.
+We Appreciate the support, and that’s what makes an article like this possible.
 Thank you.